-The Irish participation exemption for gains on disposals of shares applies to shareholdings of at least 5% if certain conditions are met (see 3.3 above).
-This means that shareholdings between 5% - 10% can potentially have a negative impact on the ETR for Pillar Two purposes as capital gains from such shareholdings are generally exempt from Irish capital gains tax under the participation exemption, but do not qualify as an Excluded Equity Gain or Loss for Pillar Two purposes.
+The domestic Irish participation exemption for gains on disposals of shares and the new Irish participation exemption for dividends both apply to shareholdings of at least 5% if certain conditions are met (see 3.2 and 3.3 above).
+This means that shareholdings between 5% - 10% can potentially have a negative impact on the ETR for Pillar Two purposes as capital gains and income (dividends) from such shareholdings are generally exempt from Irish capital gains tax and CIT under domestic participation exemptions, but do not qualify as an Excluded Equity Gain or Loss or an Excluded Dividend for Pillar Two purposes.